Anupthor007/Store-Rating-App/README.md

 # Store Rating System

-A full-stack web app where users can find stores, rate them, and store owners can see their ratings.
+A web app where users can find stores, rate them, and store owners can see their ratings.

 ## What it does